Frequently Asked Questions (FAQs)

 school?
 Does it matter what size academic load I carried in undergraduate school?

 No, you should choose the major of your choice that interests you.
-However, in evaluating the grade point average (GPA) of candidates, the Admissions Committee does consider that those candidates who have an extensive science background and take a full academic load (15–6 credit hours, with 3–4 science courses each term) have had a more difficult time than non-science majors.
+However, in evaluating the grade point average (GPA) of candidates, the Admissions Committee will consider all prerequisite and science coursework.

 12. What is the average grade point average (GPA) of students admitted?
 Is there a minimum grade point average I should attain before applying to medical school?

-The Admissions Committee considers a science GPA of 3.3 and an MCAT score of 24 competitive.
+The Admissions Committee considers a science GPA of 3.3 and a MCAT score of 24 competitive.

 13. How many letters of recommendation are required?
 Where are they sent?

-A candidate should begin securing four letters of recommendations no later than his/her sophomore year.
-Candidates should secure one letter from each of the following:
+A candidate should begin securing three letters of recommendations no later than his/her junior year.

 The recommendations should be sent to AMCAS and not to Meharry.
 Note: A Pre-Health Committee recommendation from the candidate's college or university will meet the recommendation requirement.